Skip to main content

 You can ask your council for help if you are at risk of losing your home.

-All councils must give housing advice and try to stop you becoming homeless.
+Your council must give you housing advice.
+They might also have to try to stop you becoming homeless.

 Look at your income and spending

-Look at your monthly income and outgoings to see if there's anywhere you could save money to help you repay mortgage arrears.
+Check your monthly income and spending to see if you could save money to repay your mortgage arrears.

-Check your current mortgage interest rate and monthly payment amount.
+Check your mortgage interest rate and monthly payment amount.

-Use our advice and template to show you can pay off your mortgage arrears.
+Use our advice and template to show you can pay back your mortgage arrears.

 Suggest a repayment plan

-You can make a repayment proposal to your lender if you have some money left over each month after paying your bills and essential spending.
+You can make a repayment proposal to your lender.
+Do this if you have some money left over each month after paying your bills and important costs like food and transport.

-A judge will usually let you stay in your home if you can show that you can pay both:
+A judge usually lets you keep your home if you can show that you can pay both:

 • your monthly mortgage payment